 Lucky you, you’ve received an excellent offer on your house, and you’re on the home stretch to selling your home.
-Well hold your horses for a bit, as there’s always a chance, however small it might be, that your offer could fall through, particularly if there are contingencies involved.
+Unfortunately, there’s always a chance, however small it might be, that your offer could fall through.
+This can especially happen if there are contingencies involved.
+But how often do contingent offers fall through?

 How often do contingent offers fall through?